Tracking Plan Audit

 • adhere to the correct event name structure (e.g object action)

-• ensure they use allowed values for certain components of the event
+• ensure they use allowed words for certain components of the event name

 • prevent them from making casing mistakes, even with complex casing conventions.